MicrosoftDocs/semantic-kernel-docs/semantic-kernel/get-started.md

 From your local machine:

-1. While you have the repository open in VSCode or Visual Studio, go to the `notebooks` section
+1. While you have the repository open in VS Code, go to the `notebooks` section
 2. Activate each code snippet with the "play" button on the left hand side
 3. Have your OpenAI or Azure OpenAI keys ready to enter when prompted